ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2025-10-16-bubble-pop.md

 ---
 layout: post
-title: Brief thoughts: What will the AI bubble burst mean for the rank-and-file tech employees?
+title: Brief thoughts - What will the AI bubble burst mean for the rank-and-file tech employees?
 type: insights
 ---